jpbalarini/uruguayan_exchange_rates/README.md

     UruguayanExchangeRates.exchange_rates(:UYU_USD)

-This should return an array with two elements, buy and sell values:
+It should return an array with two elements, buy and sell values respectively:

     [25.95, 26.75]